Description: Used to get the page navigation list

 siteId

-Generally, there is no need to fill in it.
-If you use the background multi-site management to create multiple sites and want to call data from other sites, you can specify itsiteId
+Generally, it is not necessary to fill in.
+If you have created multiple sites using the multi-site management on the backend and want to call data from other sites, you can do so by specifyingsiteId

-To implement the data calling the specified site.
+To implement the call to data from a specified site.

-navList needs to use the endnavList tag to indicate the end, and content is output using a for loop in between.
+navList needs to use the endnavList tag to indicate the end, with content output using a for loop in between.

 navs is an array object, so it needs to be usedfor

-item is the variable within the for loop, the available fields are:)
+item is the variable within the for loop, available fields include:

 - Navigation title